“Ban cars” has become a clarion call of contemporary urbanism.

 Part of the genius of this plan by Mayor Ada Colau to cut car and moped use by a fifth is that it’s not explicitly anti-car, it’s merely pro-people.
-The concept links a series of traditional city blocks and turns them into pedestrian-only Superblocks, where interior roads become car-free (or severely car-limited) transportation corridors.
-Each of these Superblocks encourages the creation of new parks, neighbourhood interactions and integration, and street-level retail where cars and parking once stood.
-Studies show the oldest Superblock areas have increased walking by 10% and boosted cycling by 30%.
-The European Investment Bank has now funded Superblocks expansion as a Covid economic-recovery initiative.
+The concept links a series of traditional city blocks and turns them into pedestrian-only superblocks, where interior roads become car-free (or severely car-limited) transportation corridors.
+Each of these areas encourages the creation of new parks, neighbourhood interactions and integration, as well as street-level retail where cars and parking once stood.
+Studies show the oldest superblock areas have increased walking by 10% and boosted cycling by 30%.
+The European Investment Bank has now funded superblocks expansion as a Covid economic-recovery initiative.

 Opponents often decry these visions of a car-free future as urbanist fantasies that will cause more congestion as well as harm to businesses by cutting off their customers’ access.
 There’s extensive research that undermines both of those arguments.
 Walkable streets tend to benefit small businesses, and the principles of induced demand appear to work in reverse: traffic doesn’t get worse, because people find alternative ways to navigate an area that’s unwelcoming to cars.